 Cassie Kaufmann, PhD

 Dr. Cassie Kaufmann is a licensed clinical psychologist and Director of Greene Clinic.
 She takes an eclectic approach to her practice of individual and group psychotherapy and aims to create an open space for self-exploration by integrating empathy and humor with close attention to affect.
 While her work is primarily guided by psychoanalytic theory, she uses mindfulness and mind-body awareness, as well as other methods derived from dialectical behavior therapy (DBT).
-She specializes in relationship issues, creativity and academics, eating and body image disorders, perinatal/reproductive concerns, depression, psychosis, personality disorders, and anxiety.
+She specializes in relationship issues, creativity and academics, eating and body image disorders, perinatal/reproductive concerns, depression, personality disorders, and anxiety.
 She enjoys working with individuals of all ages, sexualities, nationalities, and cultural backgrounds, and welcomes people from marginalized communities.